-The Board is responsible for the overall governance of Bisalloy and its strategic direction.
+The Board is responsible for the overall governance of Bisalloy its strategic direction and the appointment of the Managing Director and CEO.
 This includes the setting of goals, monitoring performance, ensuring Bisalloy's internal control and reporting procedures are adequate, effective and ethical, and that Bisalloy's strategic direction provides value for its shareholders.